DevExpress/devextreme-documentation/api-reference/50 Common/Object Structures/GanttExportOptions/exportMode.md

 ---
-id: PdfExportGanttProps.component
+id: GanttExport.Options.exportMode
-type: dxGantt | undefined
+type: Enums.GanttPdfExportMode
-default: undefined
+default: 'all'
 ---
 ---
 ##### shortDescription
-A Gantt instance.
-This setting is required.
+Specifies which part of the component to export (chart area, tree list area, or the entire component).

 ---